labex-labs/open-source-labs/css/30-seconds-of-css/lab-alternating-text/intro.md

 # Introduction

-In this lab, we will explore the fundamentals of CSS programming.
-Through hands-on activities and exercises, you will learn how to style HTML documents and create visually appealing web pages.
-By the end of this lab, you will have a solid understanding of CSS syntax, selectors, and properties, and be able to apply them to your own projects.
+In this lab, we will explore the fundamentals of CSS (Cascading Style Sheets) programming.
+This lab will cover the basics of CSS syntax, selectors, properties, and values.
+By the end of this lab, you will have a solid foundation in CSS programming and be able to create visually appealing web pages.